civictechdc/eavs_clc/README.md

     └── ...            <- ...
 ```

-## EAVS Dataset
+## EAVS dataset

-The Election Administration and Voting Survey data is collected every two years after the national elections.
+The **Election Administration and Voting Survey** data is collected every two years after the national elections.
 It is a large spreadsheet with ~400 columns and ~6000 rows.
 Each column is named with a letter, number, and letter, starting with `A1a`, `A1b` ... `C9a`, etc. In order to decode what the columns mean,
 the Data Codebook maps each column label to a description of the column data.
 To analyze and manipulate the dataset, we currently use pandas with calamine for fast excel I/O.

+## Working with the data

-### Data Access
+### Data download

 To download the data from the [EAC Website](https://www.eac.gov/research-and-data/studies-and-reports), run:

 ```bash